Noise correlations behind superdiffusive quantum walks

-These results can be understood when we look at the quantum gates playing the role of altering the probability of the quantum walker (qubit) moving to the right or to the left, therefore, they establishes the transmission probability.
-With all quantum gates identical, the system is translation invariant and the generalized eigenfunctions are described by Bloch waves, infinitely extended over the whole lattice.
+These results can be understood when we look at the quantum gates playing the role of altering the probability of the quantum walker (qubit) moving to the right or left.
+With all quantum gates identical, the system is translation invariant, and the generalized eigenfunctions are described by Bloch waves, infinitely extended over the whole lattice.
 However, the system is no longer translationally invariant when quantum gates vary randomly in space.
-The sequence of such quantum gates becomes reflective and decoherent for a walker trying to spread through the respective lattice, which inhibits spreading due to interference effects between multiple scatterings of qubit wave-function, altering the eigenfunctions to become exponentially localized~\cite{PhysRev.109.1492,PhysRevLett.106.180403,crespi2013}.
+The sequence of such quantum gates becomes reflective and decoherent for a walker trying to spread through the respective lattice, which inhibits spreading due to interference effects between multiple scatterings of the qubit wave function, causing the eigenfunctions to become exponentially localized~\cite{PhysRev.109.1492,PhysRevLett.106.180403,crespi2013}.
 In agreement with previous works over that class of inhomogeneities~\cite{PhysRevLett.65.88,doi:10.1126/science.252.5014.1805,PhysRevLett.82.2159}, the noise with binary pair-correlation gives rise to extended states, that emerge as transparent (resonant) states for small finite samples (domains) and contribute to the spreading of the quantum walker on the lattice.
 Not all modes are extended and effectively sensitive to the emergence of such domains, resulting in a fraction of the quantum walker stuck around the initial position~\cite{PhysRevResearch.2.023411}.
-Although a similar phenomenology has been reported in electronic transport~\cite{PhysRevLett.65.88}, we observe a absence of superdiffusive, diffusive or localized regimes, with thresholds between them depending on inhomogeneity degree.
+Although a similar phenomenology has been reported in electronic transport~\cite{PhysRevLett.65.88}, we observe particular features such as the absence of superdiffusive, diffusive, or localized regimes, with thresholds between them depending on the inhomogeneity degree.
 Our results suggest a prevailing superdiffusive scenario, asymptotically independent of $\Delta \theta$.
 This scenario helps us understand the superdiffusive quantum walks reported for Thue-Morse- and Fibonacci-type spatial inhomogeneities~\cite{PhysRevE.96.012111}, where binary pairs spontaneously appear throughout the sequencing.